-There are two ways MFA can be leveraged in Salesforce.
-The most basic way is to enable MFA for logins.
+There are two ways two-factor authentication can be leveraged in Salesforce.
+The most basic way is to enable two-factor authentication for logins.
 This adds another layer of security by asking each user to verify their identity via an authentication App or text message/call every time they login to Salesforce.
-Here's a great video on how to set up multi-factor authentication for logins in your Org: bit.ly/ howtoMFA
+Here's a great video on how to setup two-factor authentication for logins in your Org: bit.ly/howto2factor